‘The Night Watchman,’ Malcolm X biography win arts Pulitzers

 Marcia Chatelain’s “Franchise: The Golden Arches in Black America” won for history.
 Natalie Diaz’s “Postcolonial Love Poem” was the poetry winner and David Zucchino’s “Wilmington’s Lie: The Murderous Coup of 1898 and the Rise of White Supremacy” was cited for general nonfiction.

-Tania León composition “Stride” won for music.
+Tania León’s composition “Stride” won for music.
 The judges commended for being “a musical journey full of surprise, with powerful brass and rhythmic motifs that incorporate Black music traditions from the U.S. and the Caribbean into a Western orchestral fabric.”

 “The Hot Wing King” by Katori Hall, a play set around a hot wing cooking competition, won the prize for drama during a theater season that saw most venues largely shuttered.